• Skip to primary navigation

 Variations

 • Changing up the flavors.
-Feel free to use another fruit salsa, like Green Chile Peach Salsa, Chipotle Mango Slasa, or for a totally different flavor profile, the burgers would also be delicious with Roasted Tomato Poblano Salsa.
+Feel free to use another fruit salsa, like Green Chile Peach Salsa, Chipotle Mango Salsa, or for a totally different flavor profile, the burgers would also be delicious with Roasted Tomato Poblano Salsa.

 • For a mild version.
 If you want less heat, use regular Monterey Jack cheese and go easy on the jalapeños.